github/docs/content/development/specs-algorithms-debugging/voice-prompts.md

 # Navigation Voice Prompts - Status, Parametrization (by Hardy)
 ## 1. Some Basics
 * Osmand supports both Text-to-Speech (TTS) synthesized prompts and pre-recorded voices.
 * Using a TTS voice is preferred, it is more flexible and can e.g. also pronouce the names of places or streets.
- * Pre-recorded voices are recommended only as a fallback if your device is not capababöle of supportinmg TTS voice at all in the language selected.
+* Pre-recorded voices are recommended only as a fallback if your device is not capababöle of supporting TTS at all in the language selected.
- * In order to use TTS, your device needs to havea TTS engine insalled which supports the laguage you would like to hear.
-Most devices come withne or two engines already preinstalled.
+* In order to use TTS, your device needs to have a TTS engine installed which supports the laguage you would like to hear.
+Most devices come with one or two engines already pre-installed.
 Only for less common languages you may have to find and install a third party TTS engine.

- * For which event or actions voice prompts are offered, and their timing, is governed by the OsmAnd voice router code.
+* For which event voice prompts are offered, and their timing, is governed by the OsmAnd voice router code.
- * The vocabulary and sentence construction for any language is specified in a configuratioon file _xx-yy_tts.js_, where xx is the ISO 639-1 language code and yy an optional regional or similar specifier.
+* But the vocabulary and sentence construction for any language is specified in a configuration file _xx-yy_tts.js_, where xx is the ISO 639-1 language code and yy an optional regional or similar specifier.
 Only for recorded voices an additional sub-folder _voice_ subfiolder is required with all necessary recorded expressions as _.ogg_ files.
 * The folder/file convention on the device is `voice/xx[-yy]-ttsxx[-yy]_tts.js`.

 The _tts.js_ config files should contain a header as follows, where (X) keeps track of which particular features have been implemented and checked for the voice in question: